prakharmrsl/easypcceo.github.io/pages/graphics-cards/gtx-1080-ti/motherboard.md

 ## Finding a Motherboard for Your GPU
 <img alt="finding a motherboard for your GPU" class="lazyload img-right img-small" data-src="/img/gpu/1080ti/motherboard/gaming.png" />

-One simple thing you might not pay much attention to when buying a motherboard is the PCIE slots.
+One simple thing you might not pay much attention to when buying a motherboard is the [PCIE](https://www.tomshardware.com/reviews/pcie-definition,5754.html){: target="_blank"} slots.

 Believe it or not, PCIE slots have different generations that operate at different speeds, and we’re currently in the middle of a generational shift.